 Best Classical Guitar

 Here is our selection of the best classical guitars, covering both boutique instruments built by small scale luthiers (as opposed to small scale classical guitars) and readily available mass produced guitars.

-Professional classical guitar players almost exclusively play handmade "boutique" instruments that are designed and built by small scale guitar makers, this ensures quality and gives them a say on the build or material used, but it comes with a hefty price tag and a long wait time that not everyone can afford.
+Professional classical guitarists almost exclusively play handmade "boutique" instruments that are designed and built by small scale guitar makers.
+This way quality is ensured and it gives them a say on the build or material used, but it comes with a hefty price tag and a long wait time that not everyone can afford.
 We have selected the most influential, iconic, and widely used guitars from among these elite bunch for you to feast your eyes and ears on.